anyexinglu/javascript-unknown/README.md

 Unknown things of javascript, inspired by [You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS) and [javascript-questions](https://github.com/anyexinglu/javascript-questions)

-BTW, all the code runs within `loose` environment
+BTW, all the following examples are running in non-strict mode.

 ---